great-gubal-library/central-archives/client/src/markdown/rules.md

-Welcome to Chaos Archives!
+Welcome to %SITENAME%!
 By registering your account, you agree to the following terms:

 ##### General